 For LMIR Amortizing Loans, an appraisal engaged by Minnesota Housing is required prior to obtaining final Mortgage Credit Committee approval.
+Appraisals ordered by other lenders or a syndicator that meet Minnesota Housing appraisal standards and list Minnesota Housing as an intended user may be allowed at Minnesota Housing's sole discretion.

-- Two hypothetical values are required, and the lesser of the two values will be used to determine the loan-to-value: - As-completed and stabilized, subject to restricted rents - o As-completed and stabilized, assuming market rate rents - In addition, for LMIR Amortizing Loans that are sized to also include proceeds from TIF, the total value will include the appraised value as described above, plus the present value of the remaining net tax increments, as determined by third-party documentation, such as a TIF agreement, or final TIF analysis. - Maximum Loan-to-Cost (LTC) /Loan-to-Value (LTV) - o 90% - The appropriate LTV for each property is determined at Minnesota Housing's sole discretion.
+Two hypothetical values are required, and the lesser of the two values will be used to determine the loan-to-value:

+- As-completed and stabilized, subject to restricted rents - As-completed and stabilized, assuming market rate rents

+In addition, for LMIR Amortizing Loans that are sized to also include proceeds from TIF, the total value will include the appraised value as described above, plus the present value of the remaining net tax increments, as determined by third-party documentation, such as a TIF agreement, or final TIF analysis.

+The maximum Loan-to-Cost (LTC)/Loan-to-Value (LTV) is 90%.
+The appropriate LTV for each property is determined at Minnesota Housing's sole discretion.
 The maximum LTV is not offered in all cases, and will depend upon a variety of factors, including market analysis, the presence of long-term project based Rental Assistance, and the strength of expected property performance over time.